Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/step5.md

 Remember about required or optional protocol's methods to implement?
 Well `UITableViewDataSource` define some required methods in its protocol: `tableView(tableView: UITableView, numberOfRowsInSection section: Int)` and `tableView(tableView: UITableView, cellForRowAtIndexPath indexPath: NSIndexPath)`

-The first one define the number or row which must be inserted into our table view.
+The first one defines the number or row which must be inserted into our table view.
 In our case this should be equal to the number of POIs in our **pois array**, add the following to your `POIViewController`:

 ```swift
 func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int {